Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     it for you.

   **MULTIPLE_ASSIGNMENTS**
-    Multiple assignments on a single line makes the code unnecessarily complicated.
-So on a single line assign value to a single variable only, this makes the code more readable and helps avoid typos.
+    Multiple assignments on a single line makes the woke code unnecessarily complicated.
+So on a single line assign value to a single variable only, this makes the woke code more readable and helps avoid typos.

   **RETURN_PARENTHESES**
     return is not a function and as such doesn't need parentheses::